yakworks/dockers/builder/repo-cron-localtime/readme.md

 ### Optional variables

-`cronfilter.sh` checks the hour even if these are undefined
+`cronfilter.sh` checks the hour even if the following variables are undefined

 - `CRONFILTER_COMMAND='/opt/entry.sh'`
 : The command to execute if the cronfilter matches the current hour to `CRONFILTER_LOCAL_HOURS`.